GreenDoge-Network/greendoge-blockchain/README.md

 * Support for light clients with fast, objective syncing
 * A growing community of farmers and developers around the world

+## Latest News
+- The 500 GDOG rewards for registered early community participants have been sent.

 ## Installing

 Install instructions are available in the